Get-ChildItem and Configuration Manager PowerShell Provider

 Summary

-Get-ChildItem behaves differently in Configuration Manager PowerShell Provider.
-Luckily we can get all the information from the WMI directly and work around this shortcoming.
+In summary, Get-ChildItem behaves differently in the Configuration Manager PowerShell Provider.
+But with the power of WMI, we can retrieve all the information we need and work around this shortcoming.